Mouaad-BOUGOFFA/Off-Grid-Photovoltaic-System/README.md

 # Off-Grid-Photovoltaic-System
-This dataset contains 13 days of real-world measurements from a 2kWp off-grid photovoltaic system  installed at the autonomous chalet of IUT Aix-Marseille University, site Salon de Provence, including both normal and faulty operation.
+This dataset contains 13 days of real-world measurements from a 2kWp off-grid photovoltaic system.
+The system is installed at the GEII Department of Aix-Marseille University, located in Salon-de-Provence, including both normal and faulty operation.

 The PV plant consists of three independent strings equipped with 3 different technologies of 16 modules, forming a three-string group:
 	- Three modules of Polycrystalline (SW 260 POLY)
 	- Three modules of Monocrystalline (PM060M02)
-	- Eight modules of Amorphous Silicon (GS-50). each monitored by dedicated MPPT regulators, environmental sensors, and high-precision electrical instrumentation.
+	- Eight modules of Amorphous Silicon (GS-50).

+Each monitored by dedicated MPPT regulators, environmental sensors, and high-precision electrical instrumentation.
 The dataset includes DC/AC electrical signals, battery behavior, irradiance and temperature, recorded at one-minute intervals, along with labeled fault scenarios such as open-circuit faults, partial disconnections, shadowing, and sensor faults.
 This collection provides a valuable resource for machine learning, deep learning, and fault diagnosis research in photovoltaic systems.